 Located in the historic downtown district, this museum gives the history of the life and times of noted author/poet, scholar, and librarian Arna Wendell Bontemps.
 If offers African American Memorabilia, pamphlets, books, and artifacts.
 A gift shop is also available.
 Hours: By Appointment Only Cost: Free Admission

 The Delta Music Museum focuses on music along the Mississippi Delta Region form Memphis, TN, to New Orleans, LA.
 Ferriday is home to three legendary cousins: Jerry Lee Lewis, Mickey Gilley and Jimmy Swaggart.
 The museum highlights each one plus many more!
-Hours: 9 am-4 pm Wednesday-Friday Cost: Free Admission
+Hours: Closed Saturday-Tuesday; Wednesday-Friday 9am-4pm.
+Cost: Free Admission

 At England Airpark Lanes, we’re proud to share our love for bowling with the Alexandria community!
 With 12 bowling lanes and a variety of leagues to choose from, our bowling alley is the perfect place for beginners and experts alike to kick back, have fun, and perfect their bowling skills.
 We also serve a variety of food and drinks so guests can indulge in some tasty treats while they bowl.
 Whether the family wants to celebrate the weekend with a bowling tournament or a group of friends wants to host a private party in our space, everyone can count on having a fun and memorable time when they bowl with us.